philemmons/content/resume.md

 - Communicated with Slack bi-weekly and in person stand up meetings with the aim of tracking application advancements, or issues, which were posted on our progression board.
 - Tool Chain: Cloud9, Github, Heroku, CircleCI, Slack, MySQL Workbench, Progress Board, Wireframe, UML User Cases.

-### **FULL STACK DEVELOPER &emsp; &emsp; &emsp; &emsp; 05/17**
+##### **FULL STACK DEVELOPER** &emsp; &emsp; 05/17
 &emsp; &emsp; &emsp; &emsp; Internet Programming, Final Project - [Comic Ink(live)](https://comix-ink.herokuapp.com/index.php)

-***Conceived, designed and implemented a website with specific constraints, focusing on the integration of server-side programming, database connectivity, and client-side scripting resulting in a dynamic web application.***
+*Conceived, designed and implemented a website with specific constraints, focusing on the integration of server-side programming, database connectivity, and client-side scripting resulting in a dynamic web application.*

 - Generated a user story, website mockup, and a simple database entity relationship diagram fabricating a final template that captured the product information and requirements.
 - Designed and implemented SQL database with several tables using CRUD and Restful services in PHP providing meaningful content for users.